TheCodeSojourner/parens-from-the-past/chapters/chapter1.md

 She'd been down this road before: trying to fit functional programming concepts into embedded systems.
 But every attempt had resulted in either impractical memory usage or unacceptable performance compromise.
 The closest she'd come was a prototype that ran beautifully until you pushed it past 100 operations, at which point it consumed all available memory.

-What if Alex had actually solved it?
+What if Alex had actually addressed it?
 Not just theoretically, but with a real implementation they could test?

 Elena glanced at her phone.
 Two more messages from Kai: